frincon/abstractform/src/site/markdown/index.md

 ### 2 Jun 2014: AbstractForm version 0.1.1 was released

-Some bug fixed and solve dependency problem when using Maven.
+Some bug fixed and solved dependency problem when using Maven.

 Welcome to AbstractForm
 ---------------------